hellerve/talks/enthusiasticon-2020/notes.md

 So let’s ask ourselves: what do we get if we try to make everything one data structure?
-I’m going to pick four languages that went down that route, more or less adhering to it, and I’m going to show some of their affordances.
+I’m going to pick four languages that went down that route, more or less adhering to it, and I’m going to show some of their affordances and how they make some hard things simple, and I’m going to gracefully omit the times when they make simple things hard.

 The first one I’m going to talk about is the one I’m most familiar with: Lisp.
 Lisp stands for “List Processing”.
 And the proof is in the pudding.
 Everything